Choose the Right Doors for a Glass Wall System

 I knew after finishing my first year of college as a business major that I needed to get my feet wet in a business environment, which is exactly why I wanted to get an internship.
 Because I am so passionate and interested in multiple different components of business, I found it important to start at my young age to really learn about each one in a live point of view to help gear my future in the right direction and pursue my ultimate passion and field of work.

-During the first week of the internship, MetroWall did a wonderful job at allowing me to get a glimpse into each of the departments because of my interests in so many different fields.
+During my first week as an intern, MetroWall did a wonderful job at allowing me to get a glimpse into each of the departments because of my interests in so many different fields.
 This consisted of brief one-on-one meetings with the head of each department and really getting a feel for what they do and the way each department operates for the company.
 This experience really gave me a good perspective on the overall flow of the company, how it all comes together, and ultimately the differences along with the similarities in each department.

 But my favorite experience throughout the internship was the tour of MetroWall’s new showroom at 10 Grand Central in New York City.
 Being able to go into the city and see a luxurious building like that at my age is something I will be taking away with me from this experience.
 From this, I was able to learn key parts of creating content and the different pieces and angles worth capturing as the floor was under construction.